Skip to main content

 Community

 Being a college community member in any role, discipline or position comes with important expectations for contributing to a positive environment in which to live, work and learn.
-Here, being a member of the college community is about demonstrating our values: curiosity, collaboration, innovation, integrity and justice.
+Here, being a member of the college community is about demonstrating our values: curiosity, collaboration, innovation, integrity and respect.

 All of us share responsibility for creating the collaborative, supportive and respectful environment we wish to be a part of.
 By embodying our values in our work and interpersonal interactions, we all have an opportunity to build a collaborative and supportive community, one that facilitates our mutual success as a college, to the betterment of science and our society.